This YouTube video playlist contains videos to help you understand every aspect of MLA Citation Style.

 Use an in-text citation when you summarize, paraphrase, or directly quote a source.
 If it isn't your original idea, cite it.

-At the end of a quotation: closing quotation mark, then parentheses, then period.
+At the end of a quotation: closing quotation mark, opening and closing parentheses, then period.

 "...in treatment" (Wall 809).

-At the end of a sentence: parentheses, then period.
+At the end of a sentence: closing parenthesis, then period.

 Others found many changes (Andrews and Curtis 65).